-- Ability to work in the context of our Wesleyan theology.
+- Ability to understand and work within the big picture of Asbury's strategy.

 - A leadership style that can be successful in an environment in which decisions are not made top-down but rather are developed together with all constituencies.

 - Ability to think about use of technology in all aspects of discipleship development.

 - Willing to look at discipleship development as growth and transformation accomplished by methods beyond what is traditional.
 (To be clear, the Bible is central at Asbury.)